KennyVilella/soil_dynamics_julia/docs/src/intersecting_cells.md

 #### Description of the different cases
 ##### No bucket is present
-In that case, the interseting soil cells are simply move to the terrain.
+In this case, the intersecting soil cells are simply moved to the terrain.

 ##### One bucket layer
-In that case, three different cases illustrated below are possible.
+Three different cases illustrated below are possible:

 ![Intersecting bucket soil cells](../assets/intersecting_cells_1.png "Intersecting bucket soil cells")

-(a) In this case, there is a space below the bucket layer and the remaining intersecting soilcells are moved to the terrain.
+(a) In this case, there is an open space below the bucket layer, and the remaining intersecting soil cells are moved to the terrain.
-This is done independently of the space available below the bucket.
+This movement is independent of the available space below the bucket.
-If there is no space or not enough space, the soil is still moved and the induced intersecting soil cells will be moved in the following step.
+If there is insufficient space, the soil is still moved, and the newly created intersecting soil cells will be addressed in the subsequent step.

-(b) In this case, the intersecting soil cells is moved to the top of the bucket layer.
+(b) In this case, the remaining intersecting soil cells are moved to the top of the bucket layer.
-This is done independently of the presence or not of soil on this bucket layer.
+This movement is independent of whether soil is present on this bucket layer.

-(c) In this case, the bucket layer in the new position is extending over the two bucket layers of the previous position.
-This creates a wall preventing the soil movement.
+(c) In this case, the bucket layer in the new position extends over the two bucket layers from the previous position, creating a wall that prevents soil movement.
-The exploration of this direction is therefore stopped.
+The exploration in this direction is therefore halted.

 Note that in this case the investigation of the considered direction will necessarily stop, either because of the presence of a bucket wall or because all the soil could be moved.
 That also means that the previous position has necessarily two bucket layers.

 ##### Two bucket layers
-In that case, four different cases illustrated below are possible.
+Four different cases illustrated below are possible:

 ![Intersecting bucket soil cells](../assets/intersecting_cells_2.png "Intersecting bucket soil cells")

-(a) In this case, the combination of the bucket soil and bottom bucket layer in the new position is extending over the two bucket layers of the previous position.
+(a) In this case, the soil fully fills the space between the two bucket layers in the new position.
-It is assumed that no soil is moved to this position but the exploration in this direction can still continue.
+No soil is moved to this position, but the exploration in this direction can continue.

-(b) In this case, soil is fully filling the space between the two bucket layers in the new position.
+(b) In this case, the combination of the bucket soil and the bottom bucket layer in the new position extends over the two bucket layers from the previous position.
-It is assumed that the exploration in this direction can still continue.
+The intersecting cells are still moved to the available space, and the exploration in this direction continues.

-(c) In this case, some space is available between the two bucket layers but not enough for all the intersecting soil cells.
+(b) In this case, there is some space available between the two bucket layers, but not enough for all the intersecting soil cells.
+The intersecting cells are moved to the available space, and the exploration in this direction continues.

+(c) In this case, the combination of the bucket soil and the bottom bucket layer in the new position extends over the two bucket layers from the previous position.
-The intersecting soil cells are moved to the available space and the exploration in this direction continues.
+The intersecting cells are still moved to the available space, and the exploration in this direction continues.

-(d) In this case, enough space is available between the two bucket layers for all the intersecting soil cells.
+(d) In this case, enough space is available between the two bucket layers to accommodate all the intersecting soil cells.
-The intersecting soil cells are moved to this position.
+The remaining intersecting cells are moved to this position.

 ### Movement of soil cells on the terrain intersecting with the bucket
 #### General description
+This step focuses on relocating intersecting soil cells that are present in the terrain and intersect with the bucket.
-The eight cells surrounding the intersecting soil cells are investigated in a random order to determine if soil can be moved to that position.
+The algorithm investigates the eight cells surrounding the intersecting cells in a randomized order to determine if soil can be moved to those positions.
-If there is insufficient space for all the soil, it incrementally checks the eight directions farther from the intersecting soil column until all the soil has been moved.
+If there is insufficient space for all the soil, the algorithm incrementally explores the eight directions farther from the intersecting soil column until all the soil has been relocated.

 Note:
 - The investigated directions are randomized in order to avoid asymmetrical results.
 - Soil is necessarily moved to the terrain.
+  The digging is therefore a two-step process.
+Intersecting cells are first moved to the terrain just outside the bucket, then avalanche on the bucket during the relaxation step.

 #### Description of the different cases
-There are only three different cases possible as illustrated below.
+Three different cases illustrated below are possible:

 ![Intersecting bucket soil cells](../assets/intersecting_cells_3.png "Intersecting bucket soil cells")

-(a) In this case, no bucket is present in the new position and all the soil is moved to that position.
+(a) In this case, no bucket is present in the new position, and all the soil is moved to that position.
-This is done even if the bucket is buried deep underground.
+This is done regardless of whether the bucket is buried deep underground.

-(b) In this case, no space is available below the bucket so no movement is made.
+(b) In this case, no space is available below the bucket, so no movement is made.

-(c) In this case, some space is available below the bucket and enough soil is moved to that position in order to fill the gap.
+(c) In this case, some space is available below the bucket, and soil is moved to that position to fill the gap.

 ### Concluding remarks

-When the simulator will have the ability to handle multiple buckets, it would probably be necessary to handle separately the movement of soil resting on a bucket and intersecting with a different bucket.
+When the simulator has the ability to handle multiple buckets, it may be necessary to handle the movement of soil resting on a bucket that intersects with a different bucket separately.
-It would also be necessary to handle the case where a different bucket is blocking the movement of soil to the terrain.
+Additionally, the case where a different bucket blocks the movement of soil to the terrain would need to be addressed.

 ## API
 ```@autodocs